erdos/stencil/docs/Standalone.md

 ## Building

-Build the project with the `lein uberjar` command to get a standalone application.
+Build the project with the `clj -T:build uber` command to get a standalone application.
 The built output will be found in the `target` directory.

 Run the file with the `java -jar *-standalone.jar` command.